Can We at Least Have Sex on Valentine’s?

 How successful you are will depend, in part, on what she hears.
 Please note what she hears may not be what you say or mean.
 She’s going to filter what you say through her past, her feelings, her hurts, and so on.
 You can’t prevent that, but if you think it through you can word it so she’s less likely to hear something you’re not saying.
 Exact wording will vary from woman to woman, and you know her better than anyone else does, so it’s really up to you.
 That said, a few thoughts:

-- Most women do not like sarcasm in general.
+- Most women do not like sarcasm.

 - She is far more concerned about your emotions than your body.

-- Telling her you feel close and intimate after sex is good, provided your actions back that up.
+- Telling her you feel close and intimate after sex is good, provided your actions back it up.
 Neither falling asleep nor asking for a sandwich after sex does this, while staying awake to snuggle or talk does.